JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 * **shared** is a Kotlin Multiplatform module that contains the code common for the Android, desktop, iOS, and web applications.
 * **webApp** is the module that builds into web applications, both Kotlin/JS and Kotlin/Wasm.

+During a build, the `shared` module is treated appropriately for each target.
+For example, it's treated as Kotlin/JVM for building an Android app and as Kotlin/Native for building an iOS app.

+> For more on how common UI code is called from native applications, see [](compose-multiplatform-entry-points.md).
+>
+{style="tip"}

+### Source sets

-When using Gradle, Kotlin Multiplatform makes use of Gradle _source sets_ for organizing shared code.
+When using Gradle, Kotlin Multiplatform uses Gradle [source sets](https://docs.gradle.org/current/userguide/building_java_projects.html#sec:java_source_sets) to organize shared code.
 In short, every target can have a corresponding source set that contains platform-specific code intended for that target.
-Source sets also have a default hierarchy to make it possible to share code between related targets (Wasm and JS, for example).
+Source sets also have a default hierarchy to make it easier to share code between related targets.
+For example, the `webMain` source set works for both Wasm and JS, and `iosMain` holds code for all iOS targets (devices as well as simulators).

 > Learn more about source set organization in Kotlin Multiplatform in [](multiplatform-discover-project.md).
 >
 {style="note"}

-During a build, the `shared` module is treated appropriately for each target.
-For example, it's treated as Kotlin/JVM for building an Android app and as Kotlin/Native for building an iOS app.

 ## Run your application